Azure/aml-run/README.md

 ## Usage

-The Azure Machine Learning Run action will allow you to submit a run (Estimmator, ScriptRunConfig, ML Pipeline) to Azure Machine Learning.
+The Azure Machine Learning Run action will allow you to submit a run (Estimmator, ScriptRunConfig, ML Pipeline or AutoMLConfig) to Azure Machine Learning.

 TODO: The action will take the training script passed to it from your repository and use that to run a model training run as an experiment unless a pipeline.yaml file is specified and then a pipeline will be run.